divineprog/MoSyncApps/TwitterReader/Blogposts/TwitterReaderBlog1.md

 4. All parts of the UI can be implemented, with only some small features are missing.
 5. All of the UI features can be fully implemented.

 Again, the evaluation critera relate to the TwitterReader example app.
-A user interface that has the UI features of the original jqTouch UI would get 5 on this scale.
+A user interface that has the UI features of the original jQTouch UI would get 5 on this scale.
 This criteria is also related to developer experience.
 A skilled developer who knows the UI framework well, could probably implement missing functionality.

 Framework support: